Non-archimedean tame topology and stably dominated types: v-topology and specialization

-\<{rem} Let $f: U \to \G$ be as in \lemref{vcc}, but suppose it is merely (v-to-g-)-continuous at $e$, i.e. the inverse image of any interval around $\g=f(e) \in \G$ contains a v-open neighborhood of $e$.
-Then $f$ is v-continuous at $e$. \>{rem}
+\begin{rem} Let $f: U \to \G$ be as in \lemref{vcc}, but suppose it is merely (v-to-g-)-continuous at $e$, i.e. the inverse image of any interval around $\g=f(e) \in \G$ contains a v-open neighborhood of $e$.
+Then $f$ is v-continuous at $e$. \end{rem}

-\prf It is easy to verify that under the conditions of the lemma, the criterion holds: $\pi(f(e'))$ will be arbitrarily close to $f(e)$, hence they must be equal.
-But here is a direct proof.
+\prf It is easy to verify that, under the conditions of the remark, the criterion holds: $\pi(f(e'))$ will be arbitrarily close to $f(e)$, hence they must be equal.
+(Let us also sketch a more geometric proof.
 We have to show that $f \inv(\g)$ contains an open neighborhood of $e$.
 If not then there are points $u_i$ approaching $e$ with $f(u_i) \neq \g$.
 By curve selection we may take the $u_i$ along a curve; so we may replace $U$ by a curve.
 By pulling back to the resolution, it is easy to see that we may take $U$ to be smooth.
-By taking an \'etale map to $\Aa^1$ we find an isomorphism of a v-neighborhood of $e$ with a neighborhood of $0$ in $\Aa^1$; so we may assume $e=0 \in U \subseteq \Aa^1$.
+By taking an \'etale map to $\Aa^1$ we find an isomorphism of a v-neighborhood of $e$ with a neighborhood of $0$ in $\Aa^1$; so we may assume $e=0 \in U \nsubseteq \Aa^1$.
 For some neighborhood $U_0$ of $0$ in $U$, and some rational function $F$, we have $f(0) = \val(F)$ for $u \in U_0 \m 0$.
 By (v-to-g-)-continuity we have $f(0) = \infty $ or $f(0) = \val(F) \neq \infty$ also.
 But by assumption $\g \neq \infty$.
-Now $f = \val(F)$ is v-continuous, a contradiction. \eprf
+Now $f = \val(F)$ is v-continuous, a contradiction.) \eprf